…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 Rejecting the truth and chasing after myths.

-Hence, it is worth spending time in God’s Word ourselves to gain a first-hand, clear understanding of God’s word, so that we won’t be tossed and blown about by every wind of new teaching (Ephesians 4:14 NLT), hype or buzzwords or deception.
+Hence, its worth spending time in God’s Word ourselves to gain a first-hand, clear understanding of God’s word, so that we won’t be tossed and blown about by every wind of new teaching (Ephesians 4:14 NLT), hype or buzzwords or deception.

 People do not believe lies because they have to,